 During the first two months of protests, dozens of major celebrities—from athletes and artists to award-winning actors, from poets to theater directors—publicly supported the growing challenges to the theocratic regime.
 Their actions and statements reflected the willingness of national figures to use their platforms, often at serious personal risk, to show solidarity with the movement that erupted after the death of Mahsa Amini on September 16.

 The government soon targeted the national figures with pressure to apologize on national television, summons to interrogations, detentions, threats of confiscated family property, travel restrictions.
+It reportedly created a committee led by the minister of culture and Islamic guidance to investigate and punish celebrities who supported the demonstrations.
 “The state security establishment long targeted anyone and everyone with a public platform, or with a large supporter or fan base who criticized state policies, to muzzle and crush dissent,” Jasmin Ramsey, deputy director of the Center for Human Rights in Iran, told The Iran Primer.
 “Their rights are infringed upon with impunity by state forces just as though they're any other average person in society.”

 Female athletes appeared in public without their headscarves; the uprising was sparked over the issue of hijab.
 Male athletes refused to sing the national anthem at both national and international soccer, water polo, basketball and other sporting events.
 Toomaj Salehi, a musician, rapped, “Someone’s crime was that her hair was flowing in the wind.
 Someone’s crime was that he or she was brave and was outspoken.”
 Mani Haghighi, a filmmaker, posted a video statement criticizing the government requirement that women cover their hair; it received some 700,000 likes.
 A female poet recorded her homage to Iran’s young activists.
 “We will take this homeland back from your hands,” Mona Borzouei warned the regime.
 The following is a list of more than a dozen prominent Iranians who came out in favor of the demonstrators.
 Over the first two months, security forces detained more than 15,000 people from the general public, many of them young.